lindhe/i3-battery-warning/README.md

 added a pidfile where the pid of each (one max) nagbar is saved

 and a check to kill the nagbar if the battery is above the limit.

+> this usually works but sometimes the nagbar has to be closed manually